Stabilizing randomized GMRES through flexible GMRES: Stabilizing randomized GMRES

 \item Define $z_j$ as the minimizer of $\| S (v_j - A z)\|$ over all $z \in \mathrm{range}(B_k)$, i.e.,

 \end{itemize}

 The number $k$ of sGMRES iterations will be chosen as large as possible, limited by the following three conditions: \begin{itemize} \item[\textbf{C1:}] $k\leq k_{\max}$, where $k_{\max}$ is chosen rather large, such as $k_{\max}=500$.
-This is to limit the required memory for storing the Krylov basis matrix $B_k$, and to allow for an informed choice of the sketching parameter $s$, for example, setting $s := 2 k_{\max}$. \item[\textbf{C2:}] $\mathrm{cond}(SAB_k)\leq \texttt{threshold}$, with $\texttt{threshold}=10^{15}$ in all our experiments.
-Although this condition alone may not be enough to guarantee that sGMRES converges robustly, we find the outer FGMRES stabilization will take care of any instabilities so that we find this to be an acceptable criterion. \item[\textbf{C3:}] $\| r_j\| \leq \texttt{tol}$, where $r_j = b - A x_j$ is the residual of the $j$-th FGMRES iteration.
+This is to limit the required memory for storing the Krylov basis matrix $B_k$, and to allow for an informed choice of the sketching parameter $s$, for example, setting $s := 2 k_{\max}$. \item[\textbf{C2:}] $\mathrm{cond}(SAB_k)\leq \texttt{threshold}$, with $\texttt{threshold}=10^{15}$ in all our experiments and $\mathrm{cond}(\cdot)$ denoting the condition number of a matrix.
+Although this condition alone may not be enough to guarantee that sGMRES converges robustly, we find the outer FGMRES stabilization will take care of any instabilities so that we find this to be an acceptable criterion.
+Note that the condition number can be computed cheaply if a QR factorization $Q_k R_k = SAB_k$ is available, and the same factorization can be used to solve the least-squares problem for $y_k$.
+In our code, we use a Gram--Schmidt procedure with reorthogonalization to update $Q_k R_k$ from one iteration to the next. \item[\textbf{C3:}] $\| r_j\| \leq \texttt{tol}$, where $r_j = b - A x_j$ is the residual of the $j$-th FGMRES iteration.
 We can use the bound \eqref{eq:fgmres_bnd} to stop the inner sGMRES solver based on the (estimated) sGMRES residual at iteration~$k$. \end{itemize}

+Our justification for \textbf{C2} is that we want to spend as much effort as possible at earlier iterations.
+That is because the cost of the preconditioner sGMRES grows essentially linearly with the number of iterations~(see also the numerical tests in \cite{NakatsukasaTropp21}), while the expected residual decrease is approximately proportional to $\| r_m^\text{PRECOND}\|$ as per our bound.
+The only cost that grows quadratically is that of the outer FGMRES loop and hence we want to keep its iteration count as small as possible.
+We therefore believe that our strategy \textbf{C3} is close to optimal in reducing the overall cost.